Boyd Gaming: Expansion beyond Nevada

-Boyd Gaming's most ambitious expansion project came in 2003, when the company opened the $1.1 billion Borgata Hotel Casino in Atlantic City, N.J.
+Boyd Gaming's most ambitious expansion project came in 2003, when the company opened the $1.1 billion Borgata hotel and casino in Atlantic City, New Jersey.
 A joint venture with MGM Resorts International, Borgata was the first new casino property to open in Atlantic City in 13 years, and quickly emerged as the market's leading property by gaming revenue.
-Borgata is by far Boyd Gaming's largest property, and currently supplies more than a third of the company's overall profits.
+Borgata became Boyd Gaming's largest property, supplying more than one-third of the company's overall profits, until MGM purchased Boyd Gaming's interest in the property May 2016.

+Coast Casinos and South Coast

-Less than a year after Borgata opened, Boyd Gaming announced plans to acquire Coast Casinos, Inc., one of the largest operators of locals casinos in the Las Vegas market.
-Completed on July 1, 2004, the $1.3 billion acquisition gave Boyd Gaming four additional Las Vegas properties—Suncoast; Gold Coast; the Orleans; and Barbary Coast.
+Less than a year after Borgata opened, Boyd announced plans to acquire Coast Casinos, one of the largest operators of locals casinos in the Las Vegas market.
+Completed on July 1, 2004, the $1.3 billion acquisition gave Boyd Gaming four additional Las Vegas properties—Suncoast; Gold Coast; The Orleans; and Barbary Coast.

-The Coast acquisition also included the yet-to-be completed South Coast, located five miles (8 km) south of the Strip on Las Vegas Boulevard.
-Boyd Gaming completed the project and opened its doors on December 22, 2005 Boyd Gaming operated the property for less than a year before selling it to former Coast CEO Michael Gaughan in 2006.
-(The property was rebranded to its current name, South Point, following the sale to Gaughan.)
+The Coast acquisition also included the yet-to-be completed South Coast Casino, located 5 mi south of The Strip on Las Vegas Boulevard.
+Boyd completed the project and opened its doors on December 22, 2005.
+Boyd Gaming operated the property for less than a year before selling it to former Coast Casinos CEO Michael Gaughan in 2006.
+The property was rebranded as South Point by Gaughan.

+Echelon

-In 2006, Boyd Gaming turned its focus to what would have been the largest project in its history: Echelon, a $4.8 billion resort complex at the site of the Stardust.
-In preparation for the project, Boyd Gaming swapped the Barbary Coast to Harrah's Entertainment in exchange for 24 acres near the Stardust, giving the company an 87-acre parcel on the north end of the Strip.
+In 2006, Boyd turned its focus to what would have been the largest project in its history: Echelon, a $4.8 billion resort complex at the site of the Stardust.
+In preparation for the project, Boyd swapped the Barbary Coast to Harrah's Entertainment in exchange for 24 acres near the Stardust, giving the company an 87-acre parcel on the north end of the Strip.
 The famed Stardust was closed on November 1, 2006, and imploded the night of March 13, 2007.

 Construction on Echelon Place began on June 19, 2007, with plans to open in 2010, but was suspended a little over one year later, on August 1, 2008.
-At the time, Boyd Gaming officials cited "the difficult environment in today's capital markets, as well as weak economic conditions," and estimated construction would resume in three to four quarters.
+At the time, Boyd officials cited "the difficult environment in today's capital markets, as well as weak economic conditions," and estimated construction would resume in three to four quarters.
 As the global recession deepened, the suspension continued; in October 2009, the company said it would likely be three to five years before development resumed.
 However, in March 2013, Boyd sold the Echelon site for $350 million to the Genting Group, a Malaysia-based gaming company to develop the site as Resorts World Las Vegas.